Nomic: Gameplay

-Initially, gameplay occurs in clockwise order, with each player taking a turn.
+Under Peter Suber's original ruleset, gameplay occurs in clockwise order, with each player taking a turn.
 In that turn, they propose a change in rules that all the other players vote on, and then roll a die to determine the number of points they add to their score.
-If this rule change is passed, it comes into effect at the end of their round.
-Any rule can be changed with varying degrees of difficulty, including the core rules of the game itself.
+Each player has one vote, and if the rule change received a majority of votes, it comes into effect at the end of their turn.
+Any rule can be changed with varying degrees of difficulty, including the core rules of the game itself, and the rule that requires players to obey the rules.
 As such, the gameplay may quickly change.
+Players often add new subgames into the rules with new ways to gain points.
 The game can be played face-to-face with as many written notes as are required, or through any of a number of Internet media (usually an archived mailing list or Internet forum).

 Under Suber's initial ruleset, rules are either mutable or immutable.
 Immutable rules take precedence over mutable ones, and must be changed into mutable rules (called transmuting) before they can be modified or removed.